Lehong-Wang/Fluid-Circuit-Generator/README.md

 * Download this repository.
   * What you need is the fluid_circuit_generator.zip file inside the repository folder.
 You can discard the rest.
   * DO NOT unzip the file.
-Blender will automatically extract the contents when it installs addons.
+Blender will automatically extract the contents when it installs add-ons.
 * In Blender, go to Edit -> Preferences -> Add-ons
   * This window manages the addons installed in your Blender
 * Click the install button on the top of this popup window, navigate to the fluid_circuit_generator.zip file and click Install Add-on.
-* The installed addon should be shown, enable the addon by checking the check box.
+* The installed add-on should be shown.
+Enable the add-on by checking the check box.
 By this point, you should be able to start using the Fluid Circuit Generator.

 ![](pictures/enable_addon.png)
-* At this point, there should be a new tab showing up on the side bar.
-If you don't see a side bar, press "N".
+* At this point, a new tab should appear on the sidebar.
+If you don't see a sidebar, press "N".

 ![](pictures/side_bar.png)